invenia/blog/draft01.md

 end
 ```

-In this case the work needed for the initial `iterate` call is just a superset of the regular `iterate` call, so it's very simple to implement.
+In this case, the work needed for the initial `iterate` call is just a superset of the regular `iterate` call, so it's very simple to implement.
-In general, the code for look-ahead iterators is just as easy to write in Julia 0.7 but usually more compact.
+In general, the code for look-ahead iterators is just as easy to write in Julia 0.7, but usually more compact.

 ### Piecewise Development Approach